vorpalnet/blade/README.md

 </library-ref>
 ```

 This approach allows you to deploy, update, or remove individual applications without redeploying the entire suite.
-It is also the required approach for customers building their own BLADE applications — deploy the shared library once, then deploy your custom WARs alongside it.
+Individual WARs are self-sufficient (framework included) and only need the shared library for 3rd-party dependencies.
+This is also the required approach for customers building their own BLADE applications — deploy the shared library once, then deploy your custom WARs alongside it.

 ## Build Number